tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

-The fear of the unknown, <mark>according to the American Psychological Association</mark>, is one of the most prominent causes for anxiety among people in both the first and third world.
+The fear of the unknown, <mark fc>according to the American Psychological Association</mark>, is one of the most prominent causes for anxiety among people in both the first and third world.

 </james>
 <comment id="fear_unknown">